Menu

 The unique opportunity offered by Amazon FBA makes scaling your business a reality from day one.
 However, like any business decision, using Amazon FBA is not free of challenges.
 There's plenty to learn, whether you're a new seller or an FBA pro.
 This Amazon FBA guide offers a deep dive into the program, from how it works to preparing inbound shipments and beyond.

 FBA stands for Fulfillment by Amazon.
-This program allows third-party sellers to send items into Amazon fulfillment centers to be picked, packed, and shipped to buyers by Amazon.
+This program allows third-party sellers to send items to Amazon fulfillment centers to be picked, packed, and shipped to buyers by Amazon.

-The FBA program launched in September 2006, creating an opportunity for merchants to sell products on the world’s largest online marketplace while leveraging Amazon’s fulfillment centers and employees.
-Having an Amazon FBA business makes it possible for merchants to scale more quickly thanks to reliable service and predictable costs.
+The FBA program launched in September 2006, allowing merchants to sell products on the world’s largest online marketplace while leveraging Amazon’s fulfillment centers and employees.
+Amazon FBA enables merchants to scale more quickly thanks to reliable service and predictable costs.

 Today, upwards of 59% of sales on the global Amazon marketplace can be attributed to third-party sellers.
 There are over 2 million third-party sellers active across all Amazon marketplaces.